 Can you wash it?
 Faux furs need the right care if you want them to last and look good.
 Don’t get them soaked, and dry clean them only.
 What happens when faux fur gets wet?
 Washing in water will disintegrate the fibres and make it look ratty.

 Will a faux fur last as long as a real fur?
 Don't worry, you're not compromising your jacket/gilet/whatever's endurance by choosing faux.
 If you take care of them, quality faux furs are as durable as the genuine article and can last years and years, looking as fluffy as the day you got it.

 We're in love with Gigi Hadid's faux leopard coat - check out our leopard faux furs online

 Like for like, the weight of a faux fur is very close to the weight of the genuine fur it’s mimicking.
 So basically, you’ve got all the glamour of fur (which we agree is gorgeous), without the cruelty.
 Side note: real fur is very expensive.
-A decent faux that looks and feels great is not a cheap as chips option, but it’s a loooot less costly than the real thing!
+A decent faux that looks and feels great is not a cheap as chips, but it’s sooooo much more affordable than the real thing!

 Kate Moss has switched to faux fur of late and we can't tell the difference at all - can you?!

 Here are a few of our faux furs to whet your appetite